Justin19960919/PlayerCompass/README.md

 # PlayerCompass
-PlayerCompass, a web app designed to help you navigate a player through visualization.
+PlayerCompass, a web app designed to help you navigate a NBA player through visualization.
 This web app is built using a Flask backend and a React frontend with features including Player career statistics, shooting statistics and passing statistics.
 The data is pulled directly from nba.com using a python backend api that retreives the data for the specific player

 ## About The Project
 I wanted to create a nice visualization tool in hopes for teams to understand how a player is progressing throughout his career, what changes he should make in terms of shooting, and gain a glimpse on what teammates the player interact with the most through passing.